kkkaterinaaa/CGinGD_2024/README.md

 # Advanced Computer Graphics in Game Development

-A template repository for Advanced Computer Graphics in Game Development course.
+A repository for Advanced Computer Graphics in Game Development course.

 ## Pre-requirements